liviaruegger/unity-terrain-exporter/README.md

 ## ⚖️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.
+This license is recommended for QGIS plugins as it ensures compatibility with QGIS's own GPL license.